-Take Advantage of the New Year as a Perfect Fresh Start
+Take Advantage of the Power of a Fresh Start

 There’s just something about a new fresh year: full of possibilities, and all.